 SUBARU recognizes that climate change is one of the most pressing global issues, and respects the goal of the Paris Agreement to hold the increase in the global average temperature to well below 2°C above pre-industrial levels.
 SUBARU will contribute to this goal by reducing CO2 emissions from its products, factories and offices to help decarbonize society.
 SUBARU has set long-term and medium-term goals as milestones for its target of carbon neutrality in 2050.
-To achieve these goals, SUBARU engages in reducing CO2 emissions in the entire life cycle (from production to use, disposal, and transportation), complying with Japan Automobile Manufacturers Association's policy.
+To achieve these goals, SUBARU engages in reducing CO2 emissions.
+In addition, we initiate for measurement and reduction of CO2 emissions in the entire life cycle (from production to use, disposal, and transportation), complying with Japan Automobile Manufacturers Association's policy.